-This story is about the myth of the Viking Age Inca, published online in the summer of 2007.
+This story is about the myth of an Inca in Viking Age Norway, published online in the summer of 2007.

 The myth starts with the article on Bitsofnews.com.
 Its source is a short article by the NRK (Norwegian Public Broadcasting Corporation).
 This text is in Norwegian, and not used much after June 2007.
 Most web sites, news aggregators and blogs re-use the English article by Bitsofnews.